What Is IOP?

 - Medication-assisted treatment and management: When combined with therapy and psychosocial support, medication can be effective in promoting abstinent behavior by decreasing cravings, blocking the desired effects of substances, or treating mental health problems that contribute to drug or alcohol abuse.
 Medication can also be prescribed to treat any physical ailments caused by addiction.

-- Detoxification: Some intensive outpatient programs may offer detoxification services for those who aren’t at risk for experiencing severe and dangerous withdrawal symptoms.
+- Drug & alcohol detox: Some intensive outpatient programs may offer detoxification services for those who aren’t at risk of experiencing severe and dangerous withdrawal symptoms.
 Other programs may refer you elsewhere for detox before you are admitted to the program.

 - Matrix Model: This therapeutic intervention is used to treat an addiction to stimulants, such as cocaine and methamphetamine.
 The therapist, who acts as both a coach and a teacher, creates an empowering and encouraging environment and promotes high self-esteem and self-regard.
 Some treatment approaches include family education groups, skills groups, relapse prevention groups, urine tests, social support groups, drug education, self-help, relapse analysis, and 12-step programs.

 Length of Treatment